terminal42/escargot/README.md

    By providing your own implementation of the `UriFilterInterface` you can completely customize the filtering to your needs.

-## Roadmap / TODOs
+## Roadmap / Ideas

 * This is just an alpha version so please expect things to break.
 I'm going to follow SemVer for this library which is why whe have 0.x version numbers for now unit I personally find it to be stable enough to release version 1.0.0.

-* Support for canonical URLs is missing.

 * What about having Escargot interpret JavaScript before starting to crawl the content?
 Should be possible by having an `HttpClientInterface` implementation that bridges to `symfony/panther` or `facebook/webdriver` directly.
 PR's welcome!

+* Maybe one day, some talented illustrator finds this library and enhances it with a nice logo? :-)

-* I'm core dev of [Contao, an open source CMS](https://contao.org).
+* I'm a core dev member of [Contao, an open source CMS](https://contao.org).
 I would like to integrate Escargot there in one of the upcoming versions to improve the way search indexing is achieved.
-I already considered a few things I know I will certainly need (e.g. the job ID to pick up where you left) when designing this library but I guess you should know that I won't be tagging it stable before I've finished the integration, I guess :-)
+I guess you should know that I will likely not be tagging it stable before I've finished the integration but we'll see.